International Student Exchange

 Exchanges are most appropriate for an independent and highly motivated student looking for a fully immersive study abroad experience.
 Students who choose this option are expected to adapt to what is often a different, more autonomous educational structure, and is therefore best suited for students with a strong academic history.

 As with all study abroad programs, exchange participants are required to take a full- time course load while abroad.
-Some exchanges have a limited number of placements and can be quite competitive; therefore, students are encouraged to consider alternative options when applying.
+Some exchanges have a limited number of placements and can be quite competitive.
 In the Program Search database, type the word exchange in the box labeled Program Name for a list of exchange options.

 For exchange programs, students will pay UIC tuition and fees just like a semester or summer term on campus in Chicago.
 Additional costs include housing, international insurance, air fare, and personal expenses.
 Because of this cost structure, exchanges are often ideal for students who have a UIC tuition waiver and for those who are eligible for Veterans Affairs education benefits.